SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

 - Basic free SSL on all plans

-Best For: Beginners, budget-focused buyers, anyone who prioritizes a familiar interface and low entry cost.
+Best For: First-time buyers, people with tight budgets, and anyone who prefers a familiar setup and low starting costs.

 Pricing (as of early 2026):